astropy/photutils/docs/photutils/psf.rst

 `~photutils.psf.DAOPhotPSFPhotometry` is the core class that implements the DAOPHOT algorithm for performing PSF photometry in crowded fields.

-It basically encapsulates the loop "FIND, GROUP, NSTAR, SUBTRACT, FIND..." in one place so that one can easily perform PSF photometry just by setting up a `~photutils.psf.DAOPhotPSFPhotometry` object.
+The `~photutils.psf.IterativelySubtractedPSFPhotometry` basically encapsulates the loop "FIND, GROUP, NSTAR, SUBTRACT, FIND..." in one place so that one can easily perform PSF photometry just by setting up a `~photutils.psf.IterativelySubtractedPSFPhotometry` object.

-This class and all of the classes it *uses* for the steps in the process are implemented in such a way that they can be used as callable functions.
+This class and all of the classes it *uses* for the steps in the process are
+<<<<<<< 602c332796436c318110c45e016999d5f8c85b0c
+implemented in such a way that they can be used as callable functions.
 The actual implementation of the  ``__call__`` method for `~photutils.psf.DAOPhotPSFPhotometry` is identical to the ``do_photometry``